 It is a novel technology since it uses graphene for the first time as a support of organometallic compounds.
 These hybrid materials have catalytic properties and are modular and recyclable.
 Thus, the catalyst developed at the UJI can be recycled ten times without suffering a loss of activity, a very attractive property from the industrial viewpoint.

 The new material is also obtained from a novel system of obtaining hybrid materials in a single step.
-An easy and affordable system that allows that all the technology that is currently based on graphene can be easily converted using these new materials.
+An easy and affordable system that allows all the technology that is currently based on graphene can be easily converted using these new materials.
 Thus, the patented materials can be used both in the development of catalysts as well as storage batteries or other energy types.